SRF Sight System Buyer's Guide

 3. Arrows group, but not on the target: This could just be a matter of adjusting the sight.
 It could also be that you have discovered a flaw in your form.
 For Instance: If it seems fine, but then your shots start going low and right, you may be dropping your bow arm at release.
 There are many what-ifs here, but it most likely is not the fault of the sight.

 One of the unique features of this sight is that it can be mounted either in a conventional slotted bracket or directly in the sight window above the arrow rest!
 This later choice requires that you know the proper placement, so you can drill the hole properly.
 The centershot of your bow may force the sight too far out, so that is another aspect that must be checked before drilling.
 Most people will do best with a bracket designed for this sight.
-There are several options for DAS custom bows listed under “sight and quiver brackets”.
-The DAS/3 Rivers "Dalaa", and most other bows can use the universal mounting bracket listed on the sight page.
+The DAS Dalaa, and most other bows can use the universal mounting bracket listed on the sight page.
 The sight can be mounted on either the back or belly side of the bow.

 Choosing the correct sight:

-There are 3 questions you must answer to choose the proper sight profile and finish:
+There are three questions you must answer to choose the proper sight profile and finish:

 1. What ranges do I want to shoot with this sight?